Appeals Court Upholds Dismissal of FSC's Utah AV Suit

 Since then, SB 287 has served as a model for similar legislation in other states, as lawmakers seek ways to shut down adult content online while skirting constitutional challenges.
 If the 10th Circuit’s decision becomes precedent, that could severely hamper the ability of FSC and other free speech groups to oppose such laws.

-Industry attorney Lawrence Walters from Walters Law Group told XBIZ that the 10th Circuit decision is “disappointing but not unexpected.
+Industry attorney Lawrence Walters, of Walters Law Group, told XBIZ that the 10th Circuit decision is “disappointing but not unexpected.”

-“Fortunately, the U.S. Supreme Court is considering a challenge to the Texas age verification law which will likely determine whether any of these recent spate of state AV laws are consistent with the First, Fifth, and Fourteenth Amendments.”
+“Fortunately, the U.S. Supreme Court is considering a challenge to the Texas age verification law,” Walters noted.
+“This will likely determine whether any of these recent spate of state AV laws are consistent with the First, Fifth and Fourteenth Amendments.”

 Related: